deathworlders/online/content/book/deathworlders/chapter-28-misfits.md

 It should have been intimidating, or obnoxious.
 In anybody else it probably would have been.
 In Allison… She may have held her own comfort zones in contempt, but she had never once violated Xiù’s, and Xiù knew she’d be genuinely upset if she found she was making either her or Julian uncomfortable.
 That made all the difference, and so she was able to lead where Xiù might not ordinarily have followed… like walking down the street in broad daylight, holding hands like girlfriends.

 Because they were, she supposed.
 That was the point, wasn’t it?
 Allison had made it plain that she didn’t want their relationship to just be that of two good friends who happened to share the same man.
-And while Xiù might ordinarily have settled for just that...
-Not even Julian quite got her pulse going like Allison did, and she wasn’t sure why.
+And while Xiù might ordinarily have settled for just that...Not even Julian quite got her pulse going like Allison did, and she wasn’t sure why.
 Possibly it was the lingering shadow of taboo, or maybe it was the way she kept breaking through walls she’d never known she had, only to find clean waters beyond.

 Maybe it was the fact that Xiù knew in her bones and from experience that she could literally trust Allison with her life.
 Whenever she flashed back to that horrible moment on *Sanctuary* when the hull had ripped apart and the void had tried to drag her away, the memory that always came with it was that it had been Allison who’d reached out and caught her.